NFDI4Chem/nmrxiv-docs/docs/submission-guides/data-model/study.md

 - **Collaborator**: read/update the study/datasets.
 A collaborator cannot delete any of the study content.
 - **Viewer**: read the study/datasets.
 A viewer cannot update or delete any of the study content.

 When the user is satisfied with their entries, they can click `SEND` to send an email to the other user.
 Then the window gets refreshed to enable entering details of other users to share with them.
-When all the invitations are sent, the user can click the back arrow to go back to the project sharing status window, which will be updated to show the status of the new invitations.
+When all the invitations are sent, the user can click the back arrow to go back to the project-sharing status window, which will be updated to show the status of the new invitations.
 Sharing can be canceled as long the invitation is still pending (not accepted or rejected by the receivers).

 <div style={{textAlign: 'center'}}>
 <img src="/img/study/update-share.png" width="1000"/>